Introduction:

 Some functions in Queue are described as bellow:

-: remove and return the front element in the queue.
-If the queue is empty, no action is performed, and return error code -1 int peek()
+int pop(): remove and return the front element in the queue.
+If the queue is empty, no action is performed, and return error code -1 int peek(): return without removing the front element of the queue.
+Return eror code -1 if the queue is empty.

 static const int MAX_SIZE = 4; // Capacity of the queue